-

 Legislative sources of corporate governance include the following:

 - Companies Act and secondary legislation: Directors owe certain statutory duties to their company, including a duty in section 172 to promote the success of the company for the benefit of its members as a whole.
-In discharging this duty, the directors must “have regard” to certain factors, including the company’s employees, its operations on the community and the environment, and its relationship with customers, suppliers and others.
+In discharging this duty, the directors must “have regard” to certain factors, including the company’s employees, its impact on the community and the environment, and its relationship with customers, suppliers and others.
 This applies to all companies, regardless of size and listing status.
-Under accounting regulations, large companies must report publicly on how their directors have discharged their duty in section 172 and describe specifically how they have had regard to employees, customers and suppliers.
+Under accounting regulations, large companies must report publicly on how their directors have discharged their duty in section 172 and describe specifically how they have considered employees, customers and suppliers.
 Large and publicly traded companies are also required to provide greater disclosure on certain corporate governance and ESG matters, including respect for human rights, anti-corruption and anti-bribery matters.
 Very large companies are also required to publish an annual “corporate governance statement”, explaining the corporate governance arrangements they applied during the previous financial year.

 - Streamlined Energy and Carbon Reporting regime (“SECR”): Larger companies must report their annual greenhouse gas (GHG) emissions and energy usage.
 Publicly traded companies are subject to more extensive SECR obligations.